 Combine the ground flax seeds and water, whisk together.
 Then, let mixture sit for 15 minutes to become gelatinous.

-Add this in where the directions call for bananas along with 3 tbsp to 1/4 cup of brown sugar since you are replacing sweet bananas.
+Add this in where the directions call for bananas along with 3 tablespoon to ¼ cup of brown sugar since you are replacing sweet bananas.